Part One of Your Goal Setting Master Series

 Grab a notebook and some pens.
 In going through these questions and devoting time to honest answers, you will uncover some clues as to why you may not have reached last year’s personal goals, and maybe you’ll discover that you are so much stronger than you think!

 Let me stress; I want full and honest answers from you.
-You won’t get anywhere by giving half-truths or full out lying to yourself; we shouldn’t hide anymore.
+You won’t get anywhere by giving a vague idea of half-truths or full-out lying to yourself; we shouldn’t hide anymore.
 It does us no good.

 Questions to give soulfully honest answers to; last year…